 The term ‘essential medicines’ first appeared in the 1970s in the context of the WHO and is now defined as medicines that ‘satisfy the priority health care needs of the population.’
 This definition intends that essential medicines should be ‘available within a national context at all times, in all adequate amounts, in the appropriate dosage forms and with the assured quality and at an affordable price for individuals and the community.’

-The ever-increasing use of (essential) medicines in Low- & Middle Income Countries (LMIC’s) however, also introduced increased health risks due to improper handling, prescribing, dispensing, administration and patient use.
-Research (although only sparsely available) shows that having physiologically (very) active products available in a country without the corresponding and crucial safety barriers, like for example; adequate legislation and policy, state enforcement power, quality and quantity of Health Care Practitioners (HCP’s), professional health care ICT-tools, inter HCP communication, can seriously endanger the health status of the general public.
+The ever-increasing use of (essential) medicines in Low- & Middle Income Countries (LMICs) however, also introduced increased health risks due to improper handling, prescribing, dispensing, administration and patient use.
+Research (although only sparsely available) and common sense make it very likely that having physiologically (very) active products available in a country without the corresponding and crucial safety barriers, like for example, adequate legislation and policy, state enforcement power, quality and quantity of Health Care Practitioners (HCP’s), professional health care IT-tools, inter HCP communication, can seriously endanger the health status of the general public.
+As a simple (pharmaceutical) example; HIV/TB medication is distributed widely through Global Fund programs, but is known to give many interactions with other medicines.
+Is that taken into account when prescribing, distributing or using the other medication?

 This problem has been recognized internationally and the WHO has taken up an active role the last twenty years, for example in promoting national pharmacovigilance (PV) centres, relevant legislation and policy development and creating an international PV network.
 In its definition on Pharmacovigilance the WHO states: ‘Pharmacovigilance is the science and activities related to the detection, assessment, understanding and prevention of adverse effects or any other medication-related problem’.
-The WHO has further stressed the importance of this particular issue in its 2014 publication titled ‘Reporting end learning systems for medication errors; the role of pharmacovigilance centres’; and more recently at the 69th WHA (2016) side event: ‘Addressing the Global Challenge of Medication Safety to Improve Patient Safety and Quality of Care’.
+The WHO has further stressed the importance of this particular issue in its 2014 publication titled ‘Reporting and learning systems for medication errors: the role of pharmacovigilance centres’; and more recently at the 69th WHA (2016) side event: ‘Addressing the Global Challenge of Medication Safety to Improve Patient Safety and Quality of Care’.

 Historically the pharmacovigilance focus has been especially on the adverse effects of medication, while far less so on the last part of the WHO definition ‘… any other medication-related problem’.
 In this article the term ‘Medication Safety’ is used instead of pharmacovigilance as it includes all health risks related to the (global) use of medication and as such is much clearer to the general public.
-Medication Safety focuses on all of the aspects (including besides the HCP’s, also policy, legislation, health system-analysis, stakeholders, culture) concerning the goal of minimizing health risks originating from the global use of medicines.
+Medication Safety focuses on all of the aspects (including besides the HCPs, also policy, legislation, health system-analysis, stakeholders, culture) concerning the goal of minimizing health risks originating from the global use of medicines.

 The provision of and access to essential medicines is protected by international (human rights) law, most obviously in the framework of the human right to health.
 The right to health is codified in a number of international instruments, most notably article 12 of the 1966 International Covenant on Economic, Social and Cultural Rights (ICESCR).
 Article 12.1 ICESCR recognises the ‘right of everyone to the enjoyment of the highest attainable standard of physical and mental health’, including ‘the prevention, treatment and control of epidemic, endemic, occupational and other diseases’ and ‘the creation of conditions which would assure to all medical service and medical attention in the event of sickness’.
 Today the use of medicines is an essential and indispensable part of the treatment of disease.